+In contrast to the \textsc{Independent Set} problem, however, \textsc{Dominating Set} is $\mathsf{NP}$-complete on claw-free graphs.
+In fact, \textsc{Dominating Set} is $\mathsf{NP}$-complete even on line graphs~\cite{YannakakisG1980}.
+Nevertheless, Fernau~\cite{Fernau2006} recently showed that \textsc{Dominating Set} on line graphs (also known as \textsc{Edge Dominating Set}) has an $f(k) \cdot n^{O(1)}$ time algorithm, where $k$ is the size of the solution, meaning that this problem is \emph{fixed-parameter tractable} (see~\eg\cite{cygan-book,DowneyF1999,DowneyFellows2013,FlumGrohe2006}).
+Moreover, Fernau~\cite{Fernau2006} showed that any instance of \textsc{Dominating Set} on line graphs can be reduced in polynomial time to have $O(k^{2})$ vertices, which implies that the problem admits a \emph{polynomial kernel} (see~\eg\cite{cygan-book,DowneyF1999,DowneyFellows2013,FlumGrohe2006}).
+Both results were recently slightly improved~\cite{XiaoKP2013,IwaideN2015}.
+It has been left an open question, however, whether such algorithms also exist for \textsc{Dominating Set} on claw-free graphs.

-There has also been considerable study devoted to graphs excluding $K_{1,\ell}$ for $\ell > 3$.
-These types of graphs appear frequently when considering geometric intersection graphs of various types.
-For instance, unit square graphs are $K_{1,5}$-free, and unit disk graphs are $K_{1,6}$-free.
-Marx showed that Dominating Set is W[1]-hard on unit squares graphs, implying that it is also hard on $K_{1,5}$-free graphs~\cite{Marx2006}.
-Note that the problem becomes easy on $K_{1,2}$-free graphs, since these graphs are just disjoint unions of cliques.
-Thus, the remaining cases left open are $K_{1,3}$-free and $K_{1,4}$-free graphs.
-It is important to note that we exclude these graphs as an \emph{induced} subgraph and not as a subgraph.
-In the latter case, Dominating Set is actually known to be fixed-parameter tractable due to a result by Philip \etal\cite{PhilipRS2009}.
+In a wider picture, claw-free graphs are a member of the more general family of graphs that exclude $K_{1,\ell}$ as an induced subgraph for $\ell \in \mathbb{N}$, \ie \emph{$\ell$-claw-free graphs}.
+These graphs generalize many important classes of geometric intersection graphs; for example, unit square graphs are $K_{1,5}$-free, and unit disk graphs are $K_{1,6}$-free.
+Marx showed that \textsc{Dominating Set} is $\mathsf{W}[1]$-hard on unit square graphs when parameterized by the solution size $k$, implying it is $\mathsf{W}[1]$-hard on $K_{1,5}$-free graphs~\cite{Marx2006}, which makes it unlikely that the problem is fixed-parameter tractable (see~\eg\cite{cygan-book,DowneyF1999,DowneyFellows2013,FlumGrohe2006}).
+However, the problem becomes trivial on $K_{1,2}$-free graphs, since these graphs are just disjoint unions of cliques.
+Hence, the computational and parameterized complexity of \textsc{Dominating Set} has been left open on $K_{1,3}$-free (claw-free) and $K_{1,4}$-free graphs.